Anuragx02/Bangalore-Housing-Society-Price-Predictor/README.md

 # Bangalore-Housing-Society-Price-Predictor
-Machine Learning and Data science Project for making predication
+This project is made using Jupyter Notebook, JavaScript, Pickle File for Machine Learning and Data science Project for making predication

+Install Anaconda for Jupyter Notebook

 Firstly, Import necessary libraries i.e